komymahmoud8/seo-assistant-frontend/DEPLOY.md

 3. Add this variable:
    - **Name:** `REACT_APP_BACKEND_URL`
    - **Value:** `https://seo-mcp-lessgoooo-production.up.railway.app`
-4. Click "Deploy" to redeploy with the new variable
+4. Railway will automatically redeploy with the new variable

+**Note:** The build is configured with `CI=false` to handle warnings and includes proper nixpacks configuration for Railway.

 ## ✅ That's It!